twidi/streamdeckfs/README.md

 And finally you need to unplug then plug back your StreamDeck devices to ensure they adopt the new permissions.

-## StreamDeckify
+## StreamDeckFS

-To install `streamdeckify`, you can use `pip`, either in a virtual environment, or in your system python (reminder: you need python 3.9 minimum). use `pip install streamdeckify` or `pip install --user streamdeckify` depending on your case.
+To install `streamdeckfs`, you can use `pip`, either in a virtual environment, or in your system python (reminder: you need python 3.9 minimum). use `pip install streamdeckfs` or `pip install --user streamdeckfs` depending on your case.

-For the rest of this README, we assume that the package is correctly installed, and that a `streamdeckify` executable should now be available.
+For the rest of this README, we assume that the package is correctly installed, and that a `streamdeckfs` executable should now be available.

 If you don't know how to install a python package, I redirect you to your favorite search engine where you'll find a lot more complete and accurate explanation on how to do it.

+Note: in addition to `streamdeckfs`, a shorter version, `sdfs`, is available.

 # Starting